kodehomie/learn-fast-java-web-app/design-documents/user-stories.md

 ### Sign in
 - As a "Learn Fast" user, I want to sign in so that I can access resources.
 (MVP)

-### Find Mentees
+### Create Users Listing
-- As any user, I want to find mentees so that I can learn more about them.
+- As any user, I want to find users so that I can learn more about them.
 (MVP)

-### Find Mentors
+### Read Users Listing
-- As any user, I want to find mentors so that I can learn more about them.
+- As any user, I want to read user data so that I can learn more about them.
 (MVP)

-### View Available Mentees
+### Update Users
-- As any user, I want to view available mentees so that I can connect with them.
+- As any user, I want to update my user data, so I can provide my current information.
 (MVP)

-### View Available Mentors
+### Delete Users
-- As any user, I want to view available mentors so that I can connect with them.
+- As any user, I want to delete my user data if I want to pause my account.
 (MVP)

-### Delete Availability
+### Create Courses Listing
-- As any user, I want to delete available status so that others will not
+- As any user, I want to find courses so that I can learn more about them.
-  connect with me at this time.
 (MVP)

-### Connect With Mentee
+### Read Courses Listing
-- As a mentor, I want to connect with a mentee so that I can build my network with rising mentees.
+- As any user, I want to read course data so that I can learn more about them.
 (MVP)

-### Connect With Mentor
+### Update Course
-- As a mentee, I want to connect with a mentor so that I can learn from an expert.
+- As a mentor, I want to update my course data, so I can provide my current information.
 (MVP)

-### Admin Edit Mentee
+### Delete Course
-- As an admin, I want to edit mentees so that I can assist in connecting mentors and mentees.
+- As a mentor, I want to delete my course data if I want to pause my course.
 (MVP)

-### Admit Edit Mentor
+### Create Group Listing
+- As any user, I want to find groups so that I can learn more about them.
+(MVP)

+### Read Group Listing
+- As any user, I want to read group data so that I can learn more about them.
+(MVP)

+### Update Group
-- As an admin, I want to edit mentors so that I can assist in connecting mentors and mentees.
+- As an admin, I want to update my group data, so I can provide the current information.
+(MVP)

+### Delete Group
+- As an admin, I want to delete my group data if I want to pause my group.
 (MVP)